immanuelw/paperdata/README.md

 	backup_paperdata.py:
 		Used to backup the paperdata database, saving to a .csv file to be easily reloaded.

+	load_database_from_backup.py:
+		Used to refill paperdata after backup due to error or changed fields.

 	backup_paperdistiller.py:
 		Used to backup the several tables of paperdistiller -- Used mostly for testing purposes.